 Having a fleet that’s fit-for-purpose ensures your costs remain as low as possible, your employees are using state-of-the-art vehicles with the latest safety technology and your vehicles get better re-sale value at the end of their working lives.

 An expert leasing partner will see this process as a partnership and avoid steering you towards a one-size-fits-all approach.

 As opposed to a blanket contract duration for your entire fleet, a sale and leaseback arrangement needs to be flexible enough to assess each vehicle individually.
 This way, you can ensure you get the maximum value from your cars, trucks and machinery without paying too much for maintenance and other ongoing costs.

 Likewise, a leasing partner can help you make sure the terms and usage of your sale and leaseback are as flexible as you need them to be.
 You can nominate the kilometres you anticipate doing, and the length of time you’ll need vehicles.
 In many instances, there will be room to change your mind, if necessary.

 Business and the wider economy thrive on certainty.
 A sale and leaseback agreement is a strategy that many will employ to strengthen their organisation’s existing position and provide greater assurance and efficiency.

 Sale and leaseback arrangements can improve your organisation’s cashflow position.
 They are also extremely flexible, come at a lower cost to finance as opposed to building and maintaining a fleet yourself and, perhaps most importantly, reduce so many of the major risks associated with operating your own fleet.

-If you’re a smart business investigating ways to mitigate any impacts of the global pandemic, use our sale and leaseback calculator to see how much capital you might be sitting on, or download our free whitepaper.
+If you’re a smart business investigating ways to mitigate any impacts of the global pandemic, use our sale and leaseback calculator to see how much capital you might be sitting on.